Sessions and server side state

-Eliom uses a notion of scopes to restrict the visibility of server-side data to a set of clients.
-Together with Eliom references, this is a very convenient way to implement a session mechanism for your Web site.
+Eliom use a notion of scopes to restrict the visibility of server-side data to some clients.
+Together with Eliom references, this is a very convenient way to implement a mechanism of session for your website.

-- User scopes: used to restrict the accessibility of a piece of data or a service to a subset of the clients.
+- User scopes: used to restrict the accessibility of a data or a service to subset of the clients.

-If you want to handle multiple sessions for the same site —~ e.g. several different data sessions that could be created and discarded independently — you can create new users scopes that will use different cookies.
-See section Hierarchies of scopes for more information.
+If you want to handle multiple sessions for the same site –e.g. several different data sessions that could be created and discarded independently– you can create new users scope that will use different cookies, see section Named users scopes for more information.